 We are unlikely to agree to such a request if either:

 a) the size of the position or positions is larger than 10 contracts

 b) the request is made less than two hours before the close of the related expiry market

-On our agreement to an expiry request, the transaction or transactions in question will become an 'Expiry Transaction', and will automatically expire at the official closing price of the related expiry market, as listed on the 'Expiry Markets' tab.
+On our agreement to an expiry request, the transaction or transactions in question will become an 'Expiry Transaction', and will automatically expire at the official closing price of the related expiry market, as listed in the 'Expiry Markets' column.